 As an emulsifier, behenyl alcohol consists of a water-loving hydrophilic head and an oil-loving hydrophobic tail.
-The hydrophilic head is directed to the aqueous phase and the hydrophobic tail to the oil phase.
+The hydrophilic head is directed to the water-based ingredients and the hydrophobic tail to the oil-based ingredients.
 Behenyl alcohol reduces the surface tension by positioning itself at the oil/water or air/water interface, which has a stabilizing effect on the emulsion.

 Behenyl alcohol is a vegan ingredient.
 It is derived from vegetable sources, such as vegetable oils.

 If you are looking for a vegan product it is always best to check with the brand to ensure that the rest of the ingredients in the formulation are vegan and that the brand is cruelty-free.

 Does Behenyl Alcohol Irritate Or Dry Out Your Skin?

 Due to its name, behenyl alcohol is often misunderstood.
 It is often lumped in with alcohol-based ingredients such as alcohol denat or ethanol which can be drying or irritating to some skin types.

 However behenyl alcohol is actually a fatty alcohol which is a different class of ingredient altogether.
 In fact, fatty alcohols, unlike traditional alcohol in skincare, are actually known to effectively condition and soften the skin and hair.